 Century Village offered activities that we both enjoyed.
 He played bridge and poker every week.
 I played a doubles game of tennis three mornings a week and sometimes filled-in in games other days.
 We joined several clubs including 'The Wild Geese Club' and on St. Patrick's Day nineteen ninety-seven Arthur carried the American flag and I carried the Irish flag in the parade from Cambridge A building to the clubhouse.
 When we reached the turn for the clubhouse he said "we'll do the military turn" I said "what's that" he explained how to make a "square turn."
 I joined the Monday morning writer's club which was chaired by Ben Levitan who was a retired fireman in New York and I think for my benefit, told stories about some Irish men with whom he worked.
-I did the aquasize classes in the Olympic size pool at the clubhouse three days a week.
+I did the aqua-size classes in the Olympic size pool at the clubhouse three days a week.
 We would race each other in our satellite pool by our building.
-He always won and we argued that the reason was because he was six feet tall.
+He always won and I argued that the reason was because he was six feet tall.
 Those days were magical!